MurhafSousli/ngx-scrollbar/README.md

 ___

-**Version 5 has arrived**
+### Version 5 has arrived

+- 📌 The documentation has been moved to the [wiki page](https://github.com/MurhafSousli/ngx-scrollbar/wiki) 📚
-- ⚠️NgScrollbar v5 is here!
-There are some breaking changes!
-Please check the wiki page for the [migration guide](https://github.com/MurhafSousli/ngx-scrollbar/wiki/migration-guide).
+- ⚠️ Version 5 has some breaking changes!
+See the [migration guide](https://github.com/MurhafSousli/ngx-scrollbar/wiki/migration-guide) :blue_book:
-- ⚠️If you are still using version 4, See the docs [here](https://github.com/MurhafSousli/ngx-scrollbar/blob/master/README_V4.md) and the demo [here](https://ngx-scrollbar-v4.netlify.com/), (V4 is not supported anymore).
+- ⚠️ If you are still using version 4, You can find the docs [here](https://github.com/MurhafSousli/ngx-scrollbar/blob/master/README_V4.md) and the demo [here](https://ngx-scrollbar-v4.netlify.com/), however it is not supported anymore.

 ## Issues